Dedekind561/javascript-todo-app/README.md

 ## 📂 Locating Files to Edit

-The files you'll need to edit are:
+The files you'll need to edit are inside the `db` folder:

-1. `dbSetup.js`: This file contains code to create tables and insert data.
+1. `setup.js`: This file contains code to create tables and insert data.

-   - Location: Root directory of the project

-2. `dbHelperFunction.js`: This file contains helper functions for database operations.
+1. `helpers.js`: This file contains helper functions for database operations.

-   - Location: Root directory of the project

-3. `aggregates.js`: This file contains functions for aggregating data from the database.
+1. `aggregates.js`: This file contains functions for aggregating data from the database.
-   - Location: Root directory of the project

 ## 💻 Working on this assignment